roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "You've got to be kidding," Walt said, catching Cori's gaze, looking for any sign that she was being held against her will.
 She gave none.
 "Is this true, Miss?"

  "Yes, sir," Cori said.
 "Well, except for me looking amazing.
 But yeah, it's a great opportunity, you know?
 A friend of mine used to tell me that to get ahead in this world, sometimes you had to give some time.
 And I kinda like it, anyway, so I really don't mind."
 She giggled like a silly airhead for effect.
-Report_Story #2